thisistuhinsen/jest-demos/README.md

 ## Running locally

-Run the following commands to setup the repository locally.
+Run the following commands to setup the repository locally

 ```bash
     npm ci